 JESSICA SIMIEN: What specifically made you decide that you wanted to pursue entrepreneurship?

-KRYSTLE COLEMAN: For me, to be perfectly honest, as and when I graduated from college I wanted to ideally work at a top PR firm and climb the ladder.
+KRYSTLE COLEMAN: For me, to be perfectly honest, when I graduated from college I wanted to ideally work at a top PR firm and climb the ladder.
 I thought I was so fabulous because I’d interned at VIBE magazine, The Pub Report, Def Jam…I thought people would be coming after me!
 Obviously things didn’t pan out for me like that.
 I couldn’t afford Miami and I did not want to return back to Detroit so I moved to Atlanta and was hired part-time to work with Slip ‘n Slide, which was amazing.

 This image that I had in my head of what I should be doing as a top PR student was not what I was actually doing.
 One day after two years of working corporately, I just quit.
 Freelancing was great but I wanted to go full thrust with it.
 I knew I wanted to launch an agency because I had a very well-versed background in music and entertainment PR.
 My agency really came about after knowing that corporate PR was not for me and that I wanted to work on a variety of diverse projects at one time.